Dionisio1013/Yelp-KPI-Metric/README.md

 3) Culture Identity - Korean, Mexican, Italian, etc
 4) Time of day - Breakfast, Lunch, Dinner

 Number 1) and 2) serves as a baseline/foundation for a successful restaurant.
-Number 3) and 4) serves as more of the restaurant's brand image, identity, and distinct characteristics that sets apart from other restaurants
+Number 3) and 4) serves as more of the restaurant's brand image, identity, and distinct characteristics that set it apart from other restaurants

-**Self awareness of a company** - KPI allows for restaurant owners to manage their restaurant(s) and to benchmark performances thorugh customer reviews KPI metrics and Sentiment Analysis.
+**Self-awareness of a company** - KPI allows restaurant owners to manage their restaurant(s) and to benchmark performances through customer reviews, KPI metrics, and Sentiment Analysis.
-Eg. Owner of a Korean Barbaque chain has 5 restaurants scattered around California.
+E.g., the Owner of a Korean Barbeque chain has 5 restaurants scattered around California.
-* Owner can easly access each of the five restaurants from different cities.
+* Owner can easily access each of the five restaurants from different cities.
 * Can identify which restaurant has the best rating and most reviews.
 * Similarities & Differences of reviews from each restaurant.
-* Based on reading reviews and sentiment analysis, owner can deduce issues within the restaurant whether it be personel, food, service issue.
+* Based on reading reviews and sentiment analysis, the owner can deduce issues within the restaurant, whether it be personal, food, or service issues.

 ### Methods Used
 * Machine Learning